Invest in Communities

 If governments do not actively seek out these voices then all decisions will be skewed towards those that were most capable and least restrained to provide their input.

-We must disrupt this cycle and put more effort in at the beginning to ensure Black, Indigenous and other marginalized voices are included.
+We must disrupt this cycle to ensure Black, Indigenous and other marginalized voices are included.

 The first past the post system is well known to disenfranchise voters.
 By switching to a more representative system, such as Ranked Choice Voting (RCV) many jurisdictions have seen an increase in voter turnout, as well as more diverse representation and political engagement.